Academy of American Poets

 • Always reinforce readings and poetry writing workshops with book displays.
 This sends the message that programs are a launching pad back into the collection.

 • Include poetry in topical displays, both for adults and young adults.
 Again, this reinforces the idea that poetry is a way to respond to anything and everything in the wide world.
-For example, a display on the Civil War might include Walt Whitman or Herman Melville's verse; a display on Black History Month might include contemporary volumes of poetry or anthologies like In Search of Color Everywhere, etc.
+For example, a display on the Civil War might include Walt Whitman or Herman Melville’s verse; a display on Black History Month might include contemporary volumes of poetry, anthologies like In Search of Color Everywhere, or individual poems to celebrate the occasion.

 • Chase's Calendar of Events indicates each special holiday and commemorative days (for example, Emily Dickinson's birthday, Earth Day, etc.) and can be useful in generating display ideas.